 Bourbon, bitters, spice and smoke all take center stage this season.

-16. Try the Lil' Smokey at Hill Country-inspired Pitchfork Pretty, made with Balcones Single Malt, Pimento Bitter, and Salers Gentiane Liqueur.
+23. Try the Lil' Smokey at Hill Country-inspired Pitchfork Pretty, made with Balcones Single Malt, Pimento Bitters, and Salers Gentiane Liqueur.

-22. For non-alcoholic pumpkin perks, order a pumpkin latte from Stinson's Bistro or Picnik, whose paleo, protein-filled PSL is a seasonal twist on their famous butter coffee.
+26. For non-alcoholic pumpkin perks, order the basic witch latte from Cuvee Coffee, made with homemade pumpkin caramel, espresso and milk.
 Find more linger-worthy Austin coffee shops on the Austin Insider Blog.

 Goes Great with a Tailgate